hundredyearfarms/Hundred-Year-Farm-Project/README.md

 ***Future***

 Technology development is difficult to predict.
-The timelines below are deliberate stretch goals that may not be achievable.
-If not, the project will see how close it can get to them.
+The timelines below are stretch goals that may not prove to be achievable or they simply may not be needed if changes to the climate begin to slow through other means.
+In any case, the project is setting aside only a small portion of the property for experimentation and can best be viewed as a hedge against the potentially more serious outcomes of climate change.
+As the project develops, the timelines may therefore be extended out or perhaps even brought forward.

 **2023-2033**: Construction of the carbon-negative household through three stages: